-1969 G. Recycle yard waste.
+2052 G. Recycle yard waste.
 Grass clippings, leaves, and yard trimmings recycled onsite provide nutrients to the soil and reduce waste disposal.

-- H. Reduce stormwater runoff.
-Water running off from private yards can carry pollutants such as soil, debris, fertilizer, and pesticides that can adversely impact water quality. - 1975 I. Protect the waterfront.
+- 2055 H. Reduce stormwater runoff.
+Water running off from private yards can carry pollutants such as soil, debris, fertilizer, and pesticides that can adversely impact water quality. - 2058 I. Protect the waterfront.
 Waterfront property is very fragile and should be carefully protected to maintain freshwater and marine ecosystems.

-1978 Section 5.5.3.
+Section 5.5.3.
 Applicability.

-Except as provided under Section 5.5.4, Exemption, the landscape standards of this section shall apply to all new construction of single-family homes and duplexes, and to all other new construction requiring site plan review per under Article 3.
-Additionally, all landscape standards of this section shall apply to amendments to a site plan that would have the effect of:
+this Article.

-- 1985 A. Increasing the total square footage of any one building or the total square footage of all buildings on a site by more than 20%; - 1988 B. Increasing the number of buildings; or - 1990 C. Adding any new or expanding any existing off-street parking area. - D. No certificate of occupancy or certificate of completion shall be issued until the Department of Community Development (DCD) has determined that the applicant has complied with all the provisions of this section and has approved the finished landscape product.
+- A. Except as provided under Section 5.5.4, Exemption, the landscape standards of this section shall apply to all new construction of single-family homes and duplexes, and to all other new construction requiring SDP review under Article 3.
+The landscape standards of this section are in addition to any landscape standards for specific land uses as established in Chapter 10, Specific Use Regulations, of - B. Additionally, all landscape standards of this section shall apply to amendments to a site plan that would have the effect of: - 1.
+Increasing the total square footage of any one building or the total square footage of all buildings on a site by more than 20%; - 2.
+Increasing the number of buildings; or - Adding any new or expanding any existing off-street parking area. - 2079 C. The existing portion of an amended or expanded project which is demonstrated to be completely 2080 and fully in compliance with an approved landscape plan at the time of application is not required to 2081 be modified to comply with this section. - D. All areas of an existing project affected by an amendment or expansion or those areas that are not in full compliance with an approved landscape plan are required to comply with this section. - 2086 E. No certificate of occupancy or certificate of completion shall be issued until the Department of Community Development (DCD) has determined that the applicant has complied with all the provisions of this section and has approved the finished landscape product.